zriyansh/signoz.io/blog/2021-11-19-opentelemetry-flask.md

    width={700}
 />

+To capture data with OpenTelemetry, you need to configure some environment variables and run the app with OpenTelemetry packages.
+Once you ensure your app is running, stop the app with `ctrl + c` on a mac.
+So let us see how to run the app with OpenTelemetry packages.

 ### Instrumenting the Flask application with OpenTelemetry
 1. **Opentelemetry Python instrumentation installation**<br></br>
    The app folder contains a file called `requirements.txt`, which contains all the necessary requirements to set up OpenTelemetry Python instrumentation.
 Make sure your path is updated to the root directory of your sample app and run the following command: